 http://members.aol.com/musbuff/page49.htm

-Over 2,000 people came to hear the Stoughton Musical Society give concerts at the Chicago World's Columbian Exposition in August of 1893.
-This musical society performed a concert of early American music (or "Programme of Ancient Music" as listed on the above concert poster).
+Over 2,000 people came to hear the Stoughton Musical Society give two concerts at the Chicago World's Columbian Exposition in August of 1893.

-They were the only chorus to perform music from early New England at the Chicago World's Exposition.
-They appeared in Colonial costumes and were well received by the audience and critics.
+They were the only chorus to perform early American choral music at the Chicago Exposition and they were also helping to preserve this American music tradition as the oldest choral society in America, organized in 1786.
+They appeared in Colonial costumes and were well received by both audiences and critics.

-The two concerts on August 14 and 15 were performed in the Music Hall at the Chicago World's Columbian Exposition.
-Here is the complete concert program performed by the Stoughton Musical Society chorus and soloists in Colonial costumes, the orchestra under the direction of Edwin A. Jones.
+The two concerts on August 14 and 15 were performed in the Music Hall [shown at left] at the Chicago World's Columbian Exposition.

 1a. +TURNER (pub. in 1802)-- Abraham Maxim